-Stocks inch higher as Yellen meets Fed, SEC on Reddit trading madness
+S&P, Nasdaq hit records as job market signals improvement

 Powered by

 Merck & Co. announced CEO Kenneth Frazier will retire after 30 years at the company.
 He will be replaced by CFO Robert Davis, but remain on the board of directors as executive chairman.
-The announcement came alongside the drugmaker’s quarterly results which fell short of Wall Street expectations on both earnings and sales.
+The announcement came alongside the drugmaker’s quarterly results, which fell short of Wall Street expectations on both earnings and sales.

 |Ticker